 The first generation Delica rolled off Mitsubishi’s assembly line in mid-1968 as a cab-over pickup and was given the chassis code T100.
 It came equipped with either a 1.1L or 1.4L gasoline engine with a top speed of 115km/h (71mph) and a total payload of 600kg (1,323lbs.).
 Given the size of the first Delica, those numbers were impressive.
 Luckily, a year later the famed automaker introduced a cargo and passenger van version due to increased demand for those body styles.
 Sadly, the passenger van was discontinued in 1974, after just seven years.

 1974 saw the Delica receive yet another facelift.
-This time the front-end was dressed up with a lot of plastic cladding and the addition of double headlights.
+This time the front end was dressed up with a lot of plastic cladding and the addition of double headlights.
 Moreover, the name got changed to “Delica 1400” being as that was the only engine available at that time.
-Lastly, a longer wheelbase one-ton truck was added in 1976 and it went by the chassis code T121.
+Lastly, a longer wheelbase one-ton truck was added in 1976 and went by the chassis code T121.

 With the arrival of the second generation, the Delica saw major upgrades, both inside and out.
-Engine wise, there were a total of nine engine choices.
-Four of those engines were gasoline and ranged from 1.4L to a 2.0L.
-The remaining five were diesel versions which started from 2.2L 16-vavle turbodiesel and went all the way up to a 2.5L 8-valve turbodiesel.
-All engines were offered in a inline four-cylinder configuration only.
+Engine-wise, there were a total of nine engine choices.
+Four of those engines were gasoline and ranged from 1.4L to 2.0L.
+The remaining five were diesel versions which started from a 2.2L 16-valve turbodiesel and went all the way up to a 2.5L 8-valve turbodiesel.
+All engines were offered in an inline four-cylinder configuration only.

-Width was also increased to measure a total of 1,690mm (67”), thanks to stricter regulations put in place by the Japanese government.
+The width was also increased to measure a total of 1,690mm (67”), thanks to stricter regulations put in place by the Japanese government.
 The suspension wasn’t forgotten either.
 A new independent wishbone suspension was introduced in the front, while the rear got leaf springs.
-Also available was a sliding side door alongside a one-piece gas strut that help up the rear hatch.
+A sliding side door alongside a one-piece gas strut was also available, which helped up the rear hatch.

 In June of 1986, the all-new Delica was unveiled to the world.
 The aerodynamic, rounded edges became affectionately known as the “soft cube” by Mitsubishi.
 Its increased safety and monocoque body also became very popular with the RV segment in Japan.

 As far as performance goes, Mitsubishi introduced a large range of both gasoline and diesel engines to choose from, adding up to a total of 11 engines.
-Out of those 11 engines, five were gasoline powered and the rest diesel.
+Out of those 11 engines, five were gasoline-powered and the rest were diesel.
 They ranged from a 1.4L gas engine all the way up to a 3.2L diesel specially made for the Chinese market.
-Combine that with the available two-wheel or four-wheel drive and the various body styles to choose from and the possibilities were almost endless.
+Combine that with the available two-wheel or four-wheel drive and the various body styles to choose from, and the possibilities were almost endless.

 In China, the Delica was licensed by Hyundai under the name “Hyundai Grace” or “Hyundai H-100”.
 In 1986, a version named “New Grace” was introduced and it was offered with a 2.4L gas or 2.5L turbodiesel inline-four.
 Both engines were from Mitsubishi.

-What it’s like to drive a L300 Delica:
+What it’s like to drive an L300 Delica: